Moon Mullen

-Ford Parker "Moon" Mullen (February 9, 1917 – February 28, 2013) was a second baseman in Major League Baseball who played one year for the Philadelphia Blue Jays during the 1944 season.
+Ford Parker "Moon" Mullen (February 9, 1917 – February 28, 2013) was an American second baseman in Major League Baseball who played one year for the Philadelphia Blue Jays during the 1944 season.
 Listed at 5' 9", 165 lb., Mullen batted left-handed and threw right-handed.
 He attended the University of Oregon, where he played baseball and basketball, and was a member of the basketball team that won the first NCAA men's basketball championship.

 Early life

 Mullen was born in Olympia, Washington.
 He received the nickname "Moon" after the popular comic strip character "Moon Mullins".
 Mullen attended the University of Oregon, where he played baseball and basketball.
 He was a reserve guard on the 1938–39 Oregon Ducks men's basketball team coached by Howard Hobson, and winners of the first ever NCAA Division I men's basketball tournament.
 On the baseball team (also coached by Hobson), he played third base, catcher, and second base.